AgentHub

 Admin and policy fit

-Cursor leans RBAC, privacy controls, SSO, team-secret restrictions, self-hosted cloud-agent option, while GitHub Copilot leans GitHub-native policy, enterprise controls, and repo context.
+Cursor leans RBAC, privacy controls, SSO, team-secret restrictions, self-hosted cloud-agent option, while GitHub Copilot leans GitHub-native policy, enterprise controls, repo context, user budgets, and review runner policy.

 Cursor